ylogx/blog/_posts/2017-06-12-zomato-recommender-system.md

 ## Evolution of recommender systems
-The very first recommender systems were optimized to accurately predict the rating users was going to give to any given item.
+The recommender systems can optimized to accurately predict the rating users was going to give to any given item.
 This gave rise to the famous million dollars [_Netflix Prize_][netflix-prize] competition.

 ![evolution-of-recommender-systems][evolution-of-recommender-systems]